CCBR/HowTos/docs/OtherHowTos/datashare.md

 ---
 ### Make a directory in the datashare folder

+*NOTE: For all steps below, an example is shown for Helix, but the same process is applicable for Biowulf, after changing the `helix.nih.gov` to `biowulf.nih.gov`*

 Now you can transfer your data to the new directory.
 One method is to use `scp` to copy data from your local machine to Helix.

-Here is an example of using `scp` to copy the file `file.txt` from a local directory to Helix:
+Here is an example of using `scp` to copy the file `file.txt` from a local directory to Helix.

 ```
 scp /data/$USER/file.txt username@helix.nih.gov:/data/CCBR/datashare/tutorial/